-Man breaches Omaha airport security, hits plane
+Man breaches Omaha airport fence, hits plane

 (CNN)A man who breached a security gate at a Nebraska airport, stole a truck near the taxiways and rammed it into a parked Southwest Airlines plane was detained and taken to a hospital for a medical evaluation, police said Friday.

-The plane was loading for takeoff at Eppley Airfield outside Omaha Thursday night when a truck driven by Dealario Koonce, 35, struck the plane's nose gear, police said.
+The plane was loading for takeoff at Eppley Airfield outside Omaha on Thursday night when a truck driven by Dealario Koonce, 35, struck the plane's nose gear, police said.

 Several crew members suffered minor injuries; no one among the 18 passengers was injured, the airport said.
 The flight, scheduled for Denver, was delayed and the plane taken out of rotation for inspection.